 Master of Science in Athletic Training

-A Bachelor of Science in Athletic Training is no longer available to newly enrolled bachelor's degree seeking students at Appalachian State University.
-The Master of Science in Athletic Training (MS-AT) program begins in May 2020.
+A Bachelor of Science in Athletic Training is no longer available to newly enrolled undergraduate students at Appalachian State University.
+The Master of Science in Athletic Training (MS-AT) program began in May 2020, and is seeking accreditation.
 Candidates will be able to apply via ATCAS to the May 2021 cohort starting on July 1, 2020.
 The ATCAS deadline is February 1, 2021.
 If you are interested in learning more about the MS-AT program, please fill out the interest form below and visit our Prospective Students page.

 History of Athletic Training at Appalachian State University